Choosing the size of plumbing fitting and dimensions of black and galvanized steel pipes from 1/2 inch to 1 inch - Blog déco - MC Fact

 1″19mm to 25mm10mm to 12mm11mm

-Calculate the size of a black or galvanised steel tube
+Calculate the size of a black or galvanized steel tube

-In order to know the length of the tubes needed, add the reference value from the table above 10mm per thread for 1/2″ and 3/4″ tubes depending on the size of the plumbing fitting as these will be inserted into the female fitting and 11mm for 1″ tubes.
+To find out the length of tube you need, add the reference value from the table above 10mm per thread for 1/2″ and 3/4″ tubes, depending on the size of the plumbing connection, as these will be inserted into the female fitting, and 11mm for 1″ tubes.

-If a distance of 300mm is required between the centre tube and the centre of the E27 socket:
+If a distance of 300mm is required between the center tube and the center of the E27 socket :

-Example of black steel pipe selection and dimensions of black and galvanised steel pipe for decorative plumbing fittings - MC Fact
+Example of custom black steel pipes and dimensions of black and galvanized steel pipes for decorative plumbing fittings - MC Fact

-1. You need to know the distance from the centre of the 90° elbow to the edge of the 90° elbow.
+1. We need to know the distance between the center of the 90° elbow and the edge of the 90° elbow.

-In this case we have opted for a plumbing fitting size of 1/2″ on the 90° elbow product sheet where you can find the dimensional diagram of the 90° elbow which informs us of a distance of 28mm.
+In this case, we've opted for a plumbing connection size of 1/2″ on the 90° elbow product sheet, where you can find a diagram of its dimensions, which informs us of a distance of 28mm.

-For the equal tee fitting there is also 28mm.
+For the equal tee fitting, the distance is also 28mm.

-This gives us the dimension between the 2 female elbow and tee fittings.
+This gives us the dimension between the 2 female elbow and tee connections.

 3. Next we need to add the part that will be screwed into the female fittings on each side.

-In our case it is a 1/2″ plumbing fitting size so the reference value is 10mm which we add for each female fitting (1x elbow and 1x tee).
+In our case, it's a 1/2″ plumbing fitting, so the reference value is 10mm, which we add for each female fitting (1x elbow and 1x tee).

-4. If the dimensions of the final steel pipes are not to be precise as in this example we can opt for standard 250mm steel pipes and not 264mm custom made pipes.
+4. If, as in this example, the dimensions of the final steel pipe do not need to be precise, we can opt for a standard 250mm steel pipe, rather than a 264mm made-to-measure pipe.

-This will save you extra manufacturing time and at the same time allow you to benefit from more attractive prices.
+This will save you additional manufacturing time and, at the same time, enable you to benefit from more attractive prices.